2019-20 CCA Grants

 Ege Okal

-Inviting eight international artists exploring the relationships of post-colonialism, war policy, territories, solidarity, global commerce and trade routes, in transnational dialogue through moving image, photography, and mixed media.
+Eight international artists explore the relationships of post-colonialism, war policy, territories, solidarity, global commerce, and trade routes in transnational dialogue through moving image, photography, and mixed media.

 Piyawat Louilarpprasert

-This multimedia music and art performance, with Guillermo Presa and Pisol Manatchinapisit, aims to create a scene of a situation which primarily focuses on instrumental physicality and hearing sensibility.
+This multimedia music and art performance, with Guillermo Presa and Pisol Manatchinapisit, creates a scene of a situation which primarily focuses on instrumental physicality and hearing sensibility.

 Kelsie Doty

-Through interviews with textile companies, fashion designers, plant growers, dye chemists and others, this film seeks to document the use of natural dyes within the apparel and textile industry.
+Through interviews with textile companies, fashion designers, plant growers, dye chemists and others, this film documents the use of natural dyes within the apparel and textile industry.

 A multidisciplinary performance combining dance, architecture, and video projection to explore what the notion of “tunneling” means.
 Tunneling is about subversive transformation/transgression or directed and confined movement, a concept that can produce extensively complex and diverse critical and theoretical material for presentation.